Science

 FloodSim "FloodSim puts you in control of all flood policy decisions and spending in the UK for 3 years.
 Whether its deciding how much money to allocate to flood defenses, deciding where to build houses, or how best to inform people about the risk of flooding, you are in control."

-Free Rice for each chemical symbols answer you get right, they donate 10 grains of rice through the UN World Food Program to help end hunger
+Free Rice choose from chemistry or human anatomy and for each correct answer a donation of 10 grains of rice through the UN World Food Program is made to help end hunger

 Geology Labs Online Virtual earthquake, river discharge, river flooding, radiocarbon dating labs